Mchockalingam/SME_ReAIgnite_Session_3/01-session-guide.md

 The consequence: **AI makes the organisation faster everywhere except at the one gate the regulator cares about.** You have built a wider road that ends in the same toll booth.

 Breck's expectation — and it is worth stating as an expectation, not a fact — is that audit regimes will eventually shift from "prove a human reviewed this" to "prove a qualified set of AI tools audited this", and that standards may eventually mandate specific models as controls.
 That would be more standardised and more rigorous than today's practice.
 But it has not happened. **Right now you are still personally accountable for code you author and code you approve.**

-What you can do today:
-- Work in increments a human can actually hold in their head.
-A 50,000-line PR is not reviewable, and pretending otherwise is a compliance fiction.
-- Note the trap: simply making PRs smaller does not fix it, because agents generate small PRs fast enough to swamp humans anyway.
-Volume moves, the bottleneck does not.
-- Use AI review inside the PR pipeline for triage and inconsistency-spotting, which it is genuinely good at.
-- Use AI conversationally as a *comprehension aid* — ask the model questions about the diff you are reviewing.
-- Pair or mob on requirements and prompt the agent together.
-Shared context up front makes the eventual review dramatically cheaper.

 ### (b) Knowledge sharing